BSc/MEng Materials Science with an Integrated Foundation Year

 Lectures, tutorials, drop-in sessions, private study.

-Formative feedback will be given during lectures, tutorials and drop-in sessions, also during 10-minute personal appointments by arrangement with the course instructor.
+Formative feedback will be given during lectures, tutorials and drop-in sessions.
 Targeted feedback will be given following coursework assessments.
 Summative and formative feedback will be given following assessments, including the final exam (exam script viewing is encouraged).

 BIRD, J. 2005.
 Basic Engineering Mathematics [online book].
 (ISBNO-7506-6575-0)

 ADAMS, S. & ALLDAY, J. 2000.
 Advanced Physics.
 Oxford University Press, Oxford.
 (ISBN-10: 0199146802)

 JOHNSON, K., et al. 2000.
 Advanced physics for you.
 Nelson Thornes, Cheltenham.
 (ISBN-10: 074875296X)